Intersection numbers as mixed volumes of Newton-Okounkov bodies

 \section{Introduction}

-Newton--Okounkov bodies have been introduced independently by Lazarsfeld--Mustaţă \cite{LM09} and by Kaveh--Khovanskii \cite{KK12} based on ideas by Okounkov \cite{Oko96,Oko03} to study line bundles in algebraic geometry by convex geometric methods.
-Throughout this paper, let $X$ be an irreducible projective variety of dimension $d$ defined over any algebraically closed field $K$ of arbitrary characteristic.
-The Newton--Okounkov body of a big line bundle $L$ on $X$ is a convex body $\Delta_{Y_{\bullet}}(L)\subseteq\mathbb{R}^{d}$ that encodes much information about $L$, for example its volume.
-Its construction depends on the choice of an admissible flag $Y_\bullet$ on $X$, that is a flag
+Newton--Okounkov bodies have been introduced independently by Lazarsfeld--Mustaţă \cite{LM09} and Kaveh--Khovanskii \cite{KK12} based on ideas by Okounkov \cite{Oko96,Oko03} to study line bundles in algebraic geometry by convex geometric methods.
+Throughout this paper, let $X$ be an irreducible projective variety of dimension $d$ defined over an algebraically closed field of any characteristic.
+The Newton--Okounkov body of a big line bundle $L$ on $X$ is a convex body $\Delta_{Y_{\bullet}}(L)\subseteq\mathbb{R}^{d}$ that encodes a lot of information about $L$, for example its volume.
+Its construction depends on the choice of an admissible flag $Y_\bullet$ on $X$, that is, a flag

-of irreducible subvarieties such that the point $Y_d$ is regular in $Y_k$ for all $0\le k\le d-1$.
+of irreducible subvarieties such that the point $Y_d$ is regular on $Y_k$ for all $0\le k\le d-1$.
 By Jow's theorem \cite[Theorem A]{Jow10} and by \cite[Proposition 4.1(i)]{LM09}, two big line bundles $L_1$ and $L_2$ are numerically equivalent if and only if $\Delta_{Y_\bullet}(L_1)=\Delta_{Y_\bullet}(L_2)$ for all admissible flags $Y_\bullet$.
-This raises the question \cite{Xia21} of how intersection numbers of line bundles can be explicitly described in terms of their Newton--Okounkov bodies.
-In this paper, we will answer this question in the case of ample line bundles and we will deduce a partial result in the non-ample case. \begin{Thm} Let $X$ be any irreducible projective variety of dimension $d$ and $L_1,\dots, L_d$ ample $\mathbb{Q}$-line bundles on $X$.
+This raises the question \cite{Xia21}: How can intersection numbers of line bundles be described in terms of their Newton--Okounkov bodies?
+In this paper, we answer this question in the case of ample line bundles. \begin{Thm} Let $X$ be any irreducible projective variety of dimension $d$ and $L_1,\dots, L_d$ be ample $\mathbb{Q}$-line bundles on $X$.
 There exists an admissible flag $Y_\bullet$ on $X$ such that